microsoft/AMBROSIA/Clients/AmbrosiaJS/PTI-Node/ReadMe.md

 ````
 > **Note:** Only in the case where an Ambrosia app (or service) can be both a 'client' _and_ the 'server' is it necessary to import _both_ the consumer-side (client) and publisher-side (server) generated files.
 In the typical case, the server instance will only import `PublisherFramework.g.ts`, and clients of the instance will only import `ConsumerInterface.g.ts` (which they must obtain from the publisher of the server).

-The 5 stubbed methods were then implemented, since they now had access to the method wrappers (imported from `ConsumerInterface.g.ts`) necessary to call the published functions, eg:
+The 5 stubbed methods were then implemented, since they now had access to the method wrappers (imported from `ConsumerInterface.g.ts`) necessary to call the published functions, for example:

 ````TypeScript
 PublishedAPI.ClientAPI.continueSendingMessages_EnqueueFork(numRPCBytes, iterationWithinRound, startTimeOfRound);
 ````
 The generated `State` namespace in `PublisherFramework.g.ts` was manually moved to `PTI.ts` so that it could be augmented without risk of being overwritten by a subsequent code-gen, and code-gen was re-run.
 Code-gen will detect the move and not re-generate this namespace (in `PublisherFramework.g.ts`), and will automatically fix up the [now broken] `State` references in `PublisherFramework.g.ts`.

 Indeed, any time the name, type, or "shape" of any published entity (like a method) changes, code-gen must be re-run.
 Because of this, it's usually best to leave your `codeGen()` function in `Main.ts`, even after you switch over to using the app's normal `main()` entry-point.
-Depending on the changes that were made, it can be necessary to force code-gen to ignore errors in the input source file (`PTI.ts` in our case) by temporarily modifying the `fileOptions` parameter of `emitTypeScriptFileFromSource()` to include the `"ignoreTSErrorsInSourceFile: true"` option.
+Depending on the changes that were made, it can sometimes be necessary to force code-gen to ignore errors in the input source file (`PTI.ts` in our case) by temporarily modifying the `fileOptions` parameter of `emitTypeScriptFileFromSource()` to include the `"ignoreTSErrorsInSourceFile: true"` option.
 Further, the changes may cause compilation errors in the existing PublisherFramework.g.ts and/or ConsumerInterface.g.ts (both of which your app may import) leading to this popup dialog (when running code-gen using VS Code):

 <div align="center">
   <img alt="Compilation Errors Dialog" src="Images/CompilationErrors.png" width="600px"/>